oasis-tcs/openc2-ap-hunt/ap-hunt-v1.0.md

 | **timestamp** | String (%^[0-9]{4}-[0-9]{2}-[0-9]{2}T[0-9]{2}:[0-9]{2}:[0-9]{2}Z$%) |             |

-Relative time ranges can be specified in units ranging from seconds to days.
+Relative timeranges can be specified in units ranging from seconds to days.
+A relative timerange is always relative to the current time, so should be interpreted as specifying "the last _t_ Time-units".

+##### Table 2.1.3-3 Relative Timerange Type

 **_Type: Time-Unit (Enumerated)_**